Beliefs in Spirits & Demons

 In any case, you guys can bet on MUI NEVER issuing a fatwa against something they should (like corruption, intolerance against people of different beliefs, degradation of women, discrimination against homosexuals, stealing, cheating etc) and instead they will continue the long held tradition of focusing on superstition, sekitar selangkangan (crotch area) which they will eventually blame on women.
 Why? because we are LOS DIABLOS yet they’d like to have as many of us as possible.
 Very confusing and pathetic, methinks.

-12. diego Says:
+12. diego says:

 Seriously, all these events that took place in indonesia make we wonder: